-On completion of this unit students should be able to: 1.
-Acquaint with the rights and duties of the Bailor and Bailee.
-2. Understand the rights and duties of the Pawnor and the Pawnee.
-3. Analyse the relationship of principal and Agent.
+- 1. Acquaint with the rights and duties of the Bailor and Bailee. - 2.
+Understand the rights and duties of the Pawnor and the Pawnee. - 3.
+Analyse the relationship of principal and Agent.

 Unit-3: Contract of Agency: (Secs.
 182-238 of the Indian Contract Act 1872), Definition of Agent, Creation of Agency, Rights and duties of Agent, Delegation of authority, Personal liability of Agent, Relations of Principal with Third parties, Termination of Agency.